o11y-weekly/o11y-weekly.github.io/2024-01-XX_GrafanaLab_demo/README.md

 An old topic regarding the true cost of errors (logs and traces) but also with latencies for traces.
 Without a proper sampling management, observability backend can be hammered in case of errors and/or latencies.

+Example: all errors
+Solution: use collector probabilistic tail sampling on outage if needed.

 ## Sidenotes
 ### OTEL > LOKI labels mapping